-When installing dallinger with the intent to work on dallinger, the recommended way to install dallinger itself is with
+When installing dallinger with the intent to work on dallinger, the recommended way to install dallinger itself is with pip's "editable mode", by passing the -e or -editable flag to pip install:

 '''

 pip install -e .[data]

 '''

 This creates a form of symbolic link in the active python's site-packages directory to the working copy of dallinger you're sitting in.
 This allows you to make changes to python files in the dallinger working copy and have them immediately active when using dallinger commands or any other actions that invoke the active python interpreter.